Methodology

 Every Rogue Gunfighter review ends with a Gear Score between 0 and 100.
 This page documents how that score is calculated, how we report NIJ armor ratings, and how we measure weight.
 We revise this page when the methodology changes.

-- Durability — 25 points.
+- Durability — 25%.
 Stitching quality, bar-tack density, grommet integrity, fastener reliability, UV resistance, known failure modes in the field.
 Assessed via observed use and documented long-term reports.

-- Weight — 25 points.
+- Weight — 25%.
 Empty weight in grams on a calibrated digital scale, compared to the median for the category.
-The lightest in-class products earn full points; the heaviest earn zero.
-Points scale linearly.
+Lighter in-class products score better than heavier ones.

-- Modularity — 20 points.
+- Modularity — 20%.
 Platform standards (MOLLE, QASM, placard ecosystems), cross-brand compatibility, configuration range.
-Proprietary lock-in costs points.
+Proprietary lock-in hurts this component.

-- Warranty — 10 points.
+- Warranty — 10%.
 Length, transferability, observed responsiveness.
 Lifetime-original-owner is industry standard; lifetime-transferable is best-in-class; limited warranties earn partial credit.

 How we test